DeanLemans/deanlemans.github.io/content/01-projects/better_education.md

 created: 2026-02-02
 ---

+# on a better education

+(according to me)

 # Introduction

-It has already been proven that the current school systems are dogshit [The toxic schooling system](<clippings/The toxic schooling system.md>)
+It has already been proven that the current school systems are dogshit [The toxic schooling system](<../00-raw/clippings/The toxic schooling system.md>)

 So i will try to seek/find/create what a better education system is